sirlordt/cpp_ex/memory-bank/techContext.md

 ### Dependency Constraints
 - External dependencies must be managed through Conan
 - Dependencies should be pinned to specific versions
+- External libraries from GitHub must be properly integrated with CMake

+### Testing Constraints
+- Must use Catch2 as the testing framework
+- Must support Address Sanitizer and Undefined Behavior Sanitizer
+- Must modify Catch2's signal handling to work with sanitizers
+- Must integrate and run try_catch_guard tests alongside project tests

 ### Containerization Constraints
 - Docker containers must be based on Ubuntu 22.04